Mickey Katz: Hitting his stride

 In 1946, the national jukebox convention was to be held in Cleveland, and Katz was asked to conduct for it.
 While there he met Spike Jones, and a week later Jones asked Katz to join him in Hollywood.
-Katz played with Jones for more than a year, but never felt he was paid enough, so he left Jones in 1947.
+Katz played with Jones for more than a year, taking over the unique role of “glugger” from Carl Grayson (providing musical throat “glugs”).
+However, Katz tired of Jones’s relentless tour schedule, and left the band in 1947.

 Katz soon decided to make an English-Yiddish comedy record.
 Having written the lyrics to "Haim afen Range" (based on "Home on the Range") some years previously, he had it approved by RCA.
 He quickly wrote another song for the flip side, "Yiddish Square Dance", and had his friend Al Sack sketch out the melody for it and set "Haim afen Range" to music as well.
 The original run of 10,000 copies released in New York City sold out in three days, and RCA received orders for 25,000 more.
 Katz then went on to parody "Tico, Tico" as "Tickle, Tickle" and backed this new record with "Chloya", a parody of "Chloe".
 He then hired a manager in Los Angeles, and in 1947 performed in Boyle Heights, a largely Jewish and Mexican-American neighborhood.
 In Katz's words, he was a "double-ethnic smash."